matic031/naloga-laravel/README.md

 # Run the PHPUnit tests
 - **Run command:** `docker exec -it laravel-app vendor/bin/phpunit tests/Unit/ProductControllerTest.php`

+The results of the tests should be visible in the terminal.

 # Test the API

 ### List All Products